 The school drug policy will be in effect and will be followed by the athletic department.
 The 1st offense will be treated the same as the 2nd offense in the alcohol policy.
-The athletic department will add the running portion from the alcohol policy to the punishment: ex.
-1st offense 15 days out of competition (50 miles or 10,000 yards of whistle drills will be added).
 If no contests are missed during an athlete's drug policy suspension, then the athletic department will refer back to its alcohol policy and contests will be missed accordingly.
-A 2nd drug offense will be treated as a 3rd alcohol policy offense, etc. - C. Academics: Student athletes will be expected to excel to their fullest potential in the classroom.
+A 2nd drug offense will be treated as a 3nd alcohol policy offense, etc. - C. Academics: Student athletes will be expected to excel to their fullest potential in the classroom.
 A study hall on the high school level may be run by the in-season sport's coach for any athlete carrying an average of 80 or below.
 The study hall may be set at a time and place so designated by the head coach in charge.